-Depending on your personal requirements of handling the tenanted property, you can choose between the available options.
+Depending on your personal requirements for handling the tenanted property, you can choose between the available options.

 I meet a lot of property investors who no longer want to self manage.
-They tried it and realised it can be a mind field.
-To much trouble, exhausting, painful, difficult tenants, place is unkempt, compliance issues.
+They tried it and realised it could be a mind field.
+To much trouble, exhausting, painful, difficult tenants, the place is unkempt, compliance issues.
 The list goes on.

 I friend of mine self manages.
-Recently his tenant moved out so he’s now on the look out or a new one.
+Recently his tenant moved out, so he’s now on the lookout or a new one.
 The property has now been vacant for 6 weeks.
 Rental is $450 per week.
 So he has now lost a staggering $2,700 in rental income.
-That is almost what a good property managers total fees would be for an entire year.
+That is almost what a good property manager cost in total would be for an entire year.
 I know what you are thinking.
 It might have sat empty for that long with a property manager too.
-Sure that’s true.
+Sure, that’s true.
 But not with a good property manager.
 With the properties we manage, we know when tenants are moving out, we advertise weeks prior and work hard to have a tenant found, approved and place to move in just days after the old tenant moves out.
 It sounds like common sense, but people just don’t know how to go about it.

 Recently I spoke to another investor who was considering using our services, then changed his mind because he had 3 tenants looking at the property.
 What’s concerning about that is even if the 3 like the property and apply, they may not be suitable to place in the property.

 Smoke alarm compliance, gas compliance, pool certificate compliance.
-Most people that have self managed, then come to us, said they look after the smoke alarms and we found them to not be compliant.
-It’s a massive dangerous risk investors are taking managing their out smoke alarms to try and save some money.
+Most people that have a self managed rental property, then come to us, said they look after the smoke alarms, and we found them not to be compliant.
+It’s massive, and dangerous risk investors are taking managing them out smoke alarms to try and save some money.

-What’s the law ?
-What’s the tenants rights and the owners ?
+What’s the law?
+What’re the tenant’s rights and the owners?
 I’ve found many owners who self manage don’t really understand the legislation.
 A simple example is 24 hours notice and a Form 9 entry notice is important to attend to maintenance.
 Often tenants will tell an owner, sure just pop in tomorrow so they do with no official notice.
 Which is fine until something goes wrong and they end up at Qcat.
 Then the tenant turns and uses that the owner is always attending the property with no official form 9 notice.
 I’ve seen his happen plenty.

-How can a self managed investor do a rock solid reference check on a tenant ?
+How can a self manage investor does a rock solid reference check on a tenant?
 We are successful because of the number of tenants we reject.
 We know what to look for, know what questions to ask, what checks to make, because we manage hundreds of tenants.
-Plus we know if we place the wrong tenant it’s on us to then manage them out.
-But if a self managed landlord placed the wrong tenant it can be a nightmare.
-We took over a property where the tenant used it as a meth lab and had holes in walls, hole in the kitchen bench top etc. When we took it over 6 neighbours came and hugged me.
+Plus, we know if we place the wrong tenant, it’s on us to then manage them out.
+But if a self managed landlord placed the wrong tenant, it can be a nightmare.
+We took over a property where the tenant used it as a meth lab and had holes in walls, holes in the kitchen benchtop, etc. When we took it over, 6 neighbors came and hugged me.

 The biggest danger of not having your tenant in a lease is they can leave with 2 weeks notice.
-I see most self managed landlords have let the lease expire and the tenant is now on periodic.
-Which is fine if you don’t mind the property sit empty for a period when they move out and you have no new tenant.
+I see most self managed landlords have let the lease expire, and the tenant is now on periodic.
+Which is fine if you don’t mind the property sit empty for a period when they move out, and you have no new tenant.
 But hang on a minute.
-Isn’t that why you are self managing to save money and maximise your return ?
-Having a tenant on a periodic is the fastest way to go backwards.
+Isn’t that why you are self managing to save money and maximise your return?
+Having a tenant on a periodic is the fastest way to go backward.

 We have a constant stream of maintenance.
-I believe all investors need to jump onto maintenance as it happens but it seems when we take over a property that was self managed there is a big maintenance list.
-Is hard to get quality tenants who will pay more if a property maintenance is not proper.
+I believe all investors need to jump onto maintenance as it happens, but it seems when we take over a property that was self managed, there is a big maintenance list.
+It is hard to get quality tenants who will pay more if property maintenance is not proper.
 But guess what.
-We don’t charge extra to co ordinate property maintenance.
+We don’t charge extra to coordinate property maintenance.
 It’s all included.
-Plus we’ve tried all the bad trades people and only use good reliable ones that are fair with their pricing.
+Plus, we’ve tried all the bad tradespeople and only use good reliable ones that are fair with their pricing.

-So yes self manage and save around $3k PA in property management fees ?
-But you need to think are you really saving ?
-Or in the long term losing ?
+So after the brife discussion on self manage vs property manager, yes, self manage can save around $3k PA in property management fees?
+But you need to think, are you really saving?
+Or in the long term, losing?